FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/apig_instance.md

   are as follows: BASIC, PROFESSIONAL, ENTERPRISE, PLATINUM.
 Changing this will create a new APIG dedicated instance resource.

-* `vpc_id` - (Required, String, ForceNew) Specifies an ID of the VPC used to create the APIG dedicated instance.
+* `vpc_id` - (Required, String, ForceNew) Specifies the ID of the VPC used to create the APIG dedicated instance.
   Changing this will create a new APIG dedicated instance resource.

-* `subnet_id` - (Required, String, ForceNew) Specifies an ID of the VPC subnet used to create the APIG dedicated instance.
+* `subnet_id` - (Required, String, ForceNew) Specifies the ID of the VPC Subnet used to create the APIG dedicated instance.
 Changing this will create a new APIG dedicated instance resource.

-* `security_group_id` - (Required, String) Specifies an ID of the security group to which the APIG dedicated instance belongs to.
+* `security_group_id` - (Required, String) Specifies the ID of the security group to which the APIG dedicated instance belongs to.

 * `available_zones` - (Required, List, ForceNew) Specifies an array of available zone names for the APIG dedicated